superkabuki/cronic/README.md

 # I disagree with this approach for a few reasons.
 * I don't really understand the command.
 Why start a process and put it to sleep before doing anything?
 * Attempting renewal on the 12th of every month creates a ton of traffic on their servers.

+# cronic does it differently.
 * The date is right there on the cert, cron uses dates, why not use it?

-# cronic does it differently.
+* cronic has automatic Let's Encrypt cert discovery.
+* cronic support multiple certs with different renewals, on the same server.

 * __If it's too early to renew the cert__:
   * let's encrypt is not contacted.